-After Fr.
-Wilson’s retirement in 1926, the two rectors who succeeded him, Granville Mercer Williams and Gregory Mabry, continued the work he had begun into the 1930s and 40s.
-During the Great Depression, St. Paul’s managed a store that provided groceries and clothing below wholesale cost or for free; St. Paul’s Dispensary provided medical care; St. Paul’s employment agency helped the jobless find work; and its free kindergarten was the largest in Brooklyn.
+After Fr Wilson’s retirement in 1926, the two rectors who succeeded him, Granville Mercer Williams and Gregory Mabry, continued the work he had begun into the 1930s and 40s.
+During the Great Depression, Saint Paul’s managed a store that provided groceries and clothing below wholesale cost or for free; Saint Paul’s Dispensary provided medical care; Saint Paul’s employment agency helped the jobless find work; and its free kindergarten was the largest in Brooklyn.

 Social barriers also continued to fall at Saint Paul’s.
 A West Indian community arrived at the church between 1928 and 1934 seeking full participation and equal access to the sacraments.
 They walked to church from their homes near Fulton Landing each Sunday, and their descendants became leaders of Saint Paul’s, later welcoming two generations of arrivals from the West Indian community who would sustain the parish into the 1980s.